buaaaaang/W-LDA/README.md

 # 20201201-W-LDA
+This is implementation of following paper:\
+Nan, F., Ding, R., Nallapati, R., & Xiang, B. (2019).
+Topic Modeling with Wasserstein Autoencoders.

-&nbsp;&nbsp;This work was done in fall of 2020, in a group study supervised by Prof. Chun at KAIST.
+This work was done in fall of 2020, in a group study supervised by Prof. Chun at KAIST.
 You can see our PPT named "LDA and Wassestein LDA" on the official [lab site][lab-site].

 [lab-site]: https://chunhyonho.github.io/Group-study/Journal_club/